pre63/pbn/content/terrafirmanews.com/articles/gideon-glick-from-broadway-to-hollywood-stardom.md

 Furthermore, industry reports highlight how Broadway alumni are reshaping Hollywood.
 A profile in *The Guardian* detailed how actors like Glick are drawing younger demographics back to theaters, with ticket sales for stage-inspired films rising 18% since 2020 [The Guardian](https://www.theguardian.com/film/2023/rising-stars-broadway-hollywood-connection-445566778/).
 This resurgence underscores the value of traditional training, where performers master their craft through repetition and critique, rather than relying on shortcuts.
 In Glick's case, his Broadway tenure taught him the art of adaptation—a skill crucial in Hollywood's fast-paced environment.

 ![Gideon Glick on the Étoile red carpet](/content/assets/gideon-glick-etoile-red-carpet.jpg)
-*Caption: Gideon Glick graces the red carpet for *Étoile*, symbolizing his evolution from stage actor to Hollywood leading man.*
+*Gideon Glick graces the red carpet for *Étoile*, symbolizing his evolution from stage actor to Hollywood leading man.*

 ## Conclusion: Embracing Merit in a Changing Landscape